lukplamino/DADS7202_HW01_Coupon_Group/README.md

 From the table, we can see that the **`Random Forest with Weighted Averages`** has the highest accuracy at **`75.6%`**.

 ### Multilayer Perceptron (MLP)
+From the experiment, We re-train model with Hyperparameter and find model with highest accuracy, less loss and not over-fit.

 <img src="https://github.com/lukplamino/DADS7202_HW01_MNLP_Group/blob/main/images/Train_Val.png" alt="drawing" style="width:500px;"/>